potato4d/minimalytm-website/README.md

 ## What is this?

 minimalytm is minimal cross-platform YouTube Music Player for Desktop.
-On your macOS, Windows, Linux toolbar and you can easily and fastly access YouTube Music.
+On your macOS and Windows toolbar and you can easily and fastly access YouTube Music.

 ## Supported Features